 In the last few days, videos wrongly showing animate objects inside a Lipton green tea bag have been circulating in different Middle East social media channels.

 Additionally, the Food Health Inspection Department of the Dubai Municipality, after a visit to the Lipton Jebel Ali Factory, which supplies tea to the MENA region, has confirmed the quality of our production and processes, and excluded the possibility of any foreign matters like e.g. worms in our products.
-They have also issued the following statement on their Facebook, Instagram accounts and official website;
+They have also issued the following statement on their , accounts and ;

 “A video has circulated on social media channels about the presence of worms in Brand X's green teabags.
 The people in the video are spreading rumours recently and claiming they care about the public health in society while they do the opposite and spread false information based on people's imaginations with no scientific or logical basis.

 The Food Safety Management at Dubai Municipality would like to show the consumers the ignorance of such people and advises everyone not to circulate such videos but instead going to the responsible authorities to verify the information and get the correct and trusted scientific answer from official scientific and legal authorities.”

 We also welcome a check by other authorities of Lipton tea bag samples to further corroborate the same.

 Lipton invests seriously into its quality and production processes to ensure we deliver the best product to our consumers.
 The Lipton Jebel Ali Factory, which is Unilever’s second largest tea manufacturing plant in the world utilizes state-of-art machinery, and employs rigorous quality control processes and standards.